Eomys/MoSQITo/docs/source/contribution/architecture.rst

 Architecture of the package
 ===========================

 :mod:`mosqito` functions are sorted by modules.Each subfolder contains one main function that is intended to be called by the user.
 The subfunctions are identified by a trailing underscore.
-Each main function is accompanied by a documentation (in the [docs](.) folder), a tutorial (in the [tutorials](../tutorials) folder) and a detailed validation of the implementation in the [validations](../validations) folder.
+Each main function is accompanied by a documentation (in its docstring), a tutorial (in the *tutorials* folder) and a detailed validation of the implementation in the *validations* folder.

 For example, considering the function to compute the acoustic loudness according to the Zwicker method for stationary signals, the following elements can be found in :mod:`mosqito`:
  * source code of the function and subfunctions in the metric folder: ::